-- Open the Bluetooth menu, select Headset , and Press F2 . - Use the up and down buttons to change the setting to New (if it is not already displayed). - 3.
-Press F2 .
-The pairing starts; after a few seconds, the connection is made. - The icon changes; the name of the headset is displayed and its setting becomes Connected.
+- Open the Bluetooth menu, select Headset , and Press F2 . - 2.
+Use the up and down buttons to change the setting to New (if it is not already displayed). - 3.
+Press F2 view in the pairing starts; after a few seconds, the connection is made. - 4.
+The kicon changes; the name of the headset is displayed and its setting becomes Connected.